Multi-Level Hybrid Monte Carlo / Deterministic Methods for Particle Transport Problems: Multilevel Monte Carlo Optimization

 Taking into account Eq. \eqref{cond-2}, the costs of computations for the given accuracy $\varepsilon$ satisfies

 We now consider an MLMC algorithm on the sequence of grids $\{ G_{\ell}\}_{\ell=0}^L$ with $\{ I_{\ell}\}_{\ell=0}^L$ spatial intervals.
 In the case of a set uniform grids, $I_{\ell}=X h_{\ell}^{-1}$ for the cell width $h_{\ell}$.
-Let $F_{\ell}$ be an approximation of the functional $F$ by hybrid solution of a PDE on $G_{\ell}$ estimated by Eq. \eqref{F-est}.
-The estimation of the functional on $G_L$ is defined according MLMC method described above (see Sec. \ref{sec:mlmc}) and given by
+Let $F_{\ell}$ be an approximation of the functional $F$ by a hybrid solution of a PDE on $G_{\ell}$ estimated by Eq. \eqref{F-est}.
+The estimation of the functional on $G_L$ is defined according to the MLMC method described above (see Section \ref{sec:mlmc}) and given by

 where $\Delta F_{0} = F_{0}$.
 The MSE of the MLMC estimator $\big< F_L \big>$ has the form \citep{giles-OP-2008, cliffe-2011, giles-AN-2015}:

 Thus, the sufficient conditions for

 are the following: